 We explored the design space of multimodal split view tabletop interaction over existing single user applications.
 We also offered a generalized approach to leveraging three types of existing software in SVT: independent views, shared screens and true groupware.
 We also added multimodal input as a way to promote awareness between collaborators.
-Three proof-ofconcept systems illustrate how this works in practice.
+Three proof-of-concept systems illustrate how this works in practice.

 We do not expect multimodal SVT to replace conventional single view digital tables.
 Rather, it offers alternate configuration that could be used as particular situations warrant it.
-Each method has its own benefits and tradeoffs that direct that choice.
+In the future we plan to explore the Split View tabletop concept for groups of three or more and examine its use in a practical setting.